trpc/trpc/www/docs/server/merging-routers.md

 // underlying path is "user/list"
 ```

-**Note**: Choosing a custom namespace delimiter is a must when using AWS HTTP APIs since dots are not allowed in paths.

 ## Merging with `t.mergeRouters`

 If you prefer having all procedures flat in one single namespace, you can instead use `t.mergeRouters`